EXPLAINER-Importance of Russian titanium to global industry | Business

 Titanium minerals are used to make titanium sponge, which is turned into metal for industrial applications.
 China is the world's top producer of titanium sponge, accounting for 57% of global output at 210,000 tonnes last year, according to U.S. Geological Survey (USGS).

+WHAT IS TITANIUM USED FOR?
 Titanium is used in the aerospace industry to make landing gear, blades and turbine discs, in the marine industry titanium sheet is used to make ships and submarines and in the auto sector it is used in components for internal combustion engines.
-In chemical processing, titanium offers protection from fatigue and cracking, in vaping titanium wire is used to enhance safety and control temperature and in sport its uses include golf club heads.

-Titanium is also used for joint replacements and dental implants because it has a similar density to human bones.
-WHAT'S IN A NAME?

-The name Titanium is derived from the Titans of Greek mythology, with the metal accounting for about 0.6% of the earth's mass.
-It is a hard, strong, lightweight metal with extraordinary resistance to corrosion.
-Titanium is as strong as steel, yet 45% lighter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)